Cilla (2014 TV series): Episode 3 (29 September 2014)

 Cilla follows up Anyone Who Had a Heart with a second consecutive number one, You're My World.
 However, she fails in her subsequent bid to corner the American market and tempers flare in her blossoming relationship with Bobby who is beginning to feel sidelined as Cilla's ego causes her to force Bobby to turn down his own recording contract.
 In the meantime Brian Epstein's life is unraveling as The Beatles begin to scale back on their activities and eventually to drift apart, and Epstein, a closeted homosexual, continually seeks young men to rough him up and he lies to Cilla about how he suffered his bruises.
 Epstein develops a dependency on sleeping pills with tragic repercussions as he overdoses on the pills and dies.
 By his bed is a contract for Cilla to star in her own series.
 Cilla, distraught about Brian's death, signs the contract and Cilla debuts on the BBC in January 1968.
 Cilla later marries Bobby, and the drama ends with a photo of the real Cilla and Bobby on their wedding day in 1969.

 Cast

 Production

 ITV announced the three-part series on 16 February 2014.
 Filming began in Liverpool in March 2014.

-For the role, Smith had to learn the two singing voices that Black uses, a loud belt she originally used to make herself heard in the noisy Cavern Club and a softer one she used in a recording studio.
+For the role, Smith had to learn the two singing voices that Black used, a loud belt she originally used to make herself heard in the noisy Cavern Club and a softer one she used in a recording studio.